parvpatodia/parvpatodia/README.md

 Right now I'm working on projects that sit at the intersection of computer vision and practical problem-solving.
 Semantic search engines that understand what's actually in video, object detection systems that work in real conditions, and thinking about how to make AI systems that are actually useful for real teams, not just research papers.

-I'm also deep into federated learning as part of coursework and research—the whole idea of training on decentralized data without moving it around interests me because it's a real problem with real constraints.
+I'm also deep into federated learning as part of coursework and research;the whole idea of training on decentralized data without moving it around interests me because it's a real problem with real constraints.

 The mix of machine learning, backend systems, and frontend interfaces means I can take something from "here's an idea" to "here's a working product" without having to wait for someone else to build the next layer.

 **Why I'm Here**

 I'm looking for opportunities where I can build real things and see them work.
 Internships in AI/ML roles where I'm not just implementing existing papers but actually thinking about systems.
 Also genuinely interested in robotics roles that combine perception and decision-making.
-And if you're a founder building something, I'm the person who can move quickly across different technical layers—I can prototype fast, iterate on feedback, and actually ship things.
+If you're a founder building something, I'm the person who can move quickly across different technical layers.
+I can prototype fast, iterate on feedback, and actually ship things.

 I'm open to exploring fields I haven't worked in yet.
 That's not a weakness, that's how I learn best.